 Remove the three thumb screws on the rear of the gearbox securing the back cover, and remove the back cover.
 Remove the oil level plug on the side of the gearbox.
-Replenish with (synthetic) MOBILUBE S.H.C. oil or equivalent to the level of the plug.
+Replenish with (synthetic) MOBILUBE S.H.C. oil or equivalent.
+Give the oil time to run through the hole in the rear cavity to the front cavity to the level of the plug.